 What Characteristics of Futures Markets Differentiate Them from Traditional Markets

-Futures contracts are standardized, transferable exchange traded contracts which allow an investor to take a directional (long or short) position in a wide range of underlying assets including currencies, fixed income, equity indices, commodities, energy, etc. The current futures price is the price today for delivery of the underlying asset at a pre-specified date in the future.
-Although delivery is possible in most futures contracts, it is quite rare (only roughly 1 percent of the contracts are actually delivered).
-In order to take a position in a futures contract, all investors must post collateral for the positions in the form of margin and maintain their margin account with a clearinghouse broker.
-The clearinghouse works as the counterparty for all investors and on a daily basis marks all contracts to market, settling up the losses and gains between pools of investors using the collateral which each investor has in their margin account.
-Due to the daily marking-to-market, the margin required usually runs around 5 – 15 percent for both long and short positions, whereas collateral requirements for positions in traditional markets are significantly higher and asymmetrically higher for short positions (for example: Regulation T in the United States requires 150 percent margin for short equity positions as opposed to roughly 50 percent margin for long equity positions).
+Futures contracts are standardized, transferable exchange-traded contracts that allow an investor to take a directional (long or short) position in a wide range of underlying assets, including currencies, fixed income, equity indices, commodities, energy, etc. The current futures price is the price today for delivery of the underlying asset at a pre-specified date in the future.
+Although delivery is possible in most futures contracts, it is quite rare (only roughly 1 percent of the contracts are delivered).
+To take a position in a futures contract, all investors must post collateral for the positions in the form of margin and maintain their margin account with a clearinghouse broker.
+The clearinghouse works as the counterparty for all investors and, on a daily basis, marks all contracts to market, settling up the losses and gains between pools of investors using the collateral which each investor has in their margin account.
+Due to the daily marking-to-market, the margin required usually runs around 5 – 15 percent for both long and short positions, whereas collateral requirements for positions in traditional markets are significantly higher and asymmetrically higher for short positions (for example, Regulation T in the United States requires 150 percent margin for short equity positions as opposed to roughly 50 percent margin for long equity positions).

 When Should FuturesOnly Strategies Have a Competitive Edge?

-In order for an investment strategy to be profitable, there must be an underlying fundamental reason for the existence of a profit opportunity which the strategy can exploit.
-Given that Managed Futures trade exclusively in the most liquid, efficient and credit protected markets, their profitability must rely on those characteristics in order to obtain a competitive edge.
+In order for an investment strategy to be profitable, there must be an underlying fundamental reason for the existence of a profit opportunity that the strategy can exploit.
+Given that Managed Futures trade exclusively in the most liquid, efficient, and credit-protected markets, their profitability must rely on those characteristics to obtain a competitive edge.
 Managed Futures will not profit from credit exposures or illiquidity which are commonly cited risks and opportunities for most Hedge Fund strategies.
 In fact, since Managed Futures strategies rely on the most efficient type of trading vehicles, they must profit from persistent trends in markets which, given that markets are efficient, should not, under ordinary circumstances, exist.
-The next logical step is to examine unordinary circumstances where it may be feasible for market efficiency to break down and persistent trends to occur even in the most efficient of markets.
-Given that the vast majority of investors are systematically long biased to equity markets and that we may be susceptible to behavioral biases especially, or perhaps only, when we lose money, it is clear that equity market crisis is the market scenario where predictable behavior and, as a consequence, persistent trends will be the most likely.
-By examining what happens during equity market crisis, Managed Futures, based purely on the design of the strategy, will enable it to deliver crisis alpha.
+The next logical step is to examine unordinary circumstances where it may be feasible for market efficiency to break down and persistent trends to occur even in the most efficient markets.
+Given that the vast majority of investors are systematically long-biased to equity markets and that we may be susceptible to behavioral biases especially, or perhaps only, when we lose money, it is clear that equity market crisis is the market scenario where predictable behavior and, as a consequence, persistent trends will be the most likely.
+By examining what happens during an equity market crisis, Managed Futures, based purely on the design of the strategy, will enable it to deliver crisis alpha.

 |Highly liquid||Typically authorized and regulated by financial supervisory authorities such as the Commodity Futures Trading Commission (CFTC) in the U.S.|